code-423n4/2023-01-opensea-findings/data/Dravee-G.md

 `SSTORE` from 0 to 1 (or any non-zero value) costs 20000 gas.
 `SSTORE` from 1 to 2 (or any other non-zero value) costs 5000 gas.

-At L87, there's a SSTORE that can be avoided, saving 5000 gas when it shouldn't happen:
+At L87, there's a SSTORE from non-zero to non-zero that can be avoided, saving 5000 gas when it shouldn't happen:

 ```diff
 File: OrderValidator.sol